Safe and Supportive Learning

 Comprising a practical and manageable scope and sequence for learning and application, the SSLE Essentials series includes the following principles and elements:

-- Offers collaborative and experiential learning with opportunities for practice and reflection with peers
+- Offers collaborative and experiential learning with weekly opportunities for practice and self-reflection

 - Provides educator-friendly language that removes stigma and simplifies similar or overlapping concepts